-While the hike is short (under a half mile each way) and mostly paved, it’s a challenging one, with an unrelenting climb to the top.
-But the views from the summit are well-worth the journey: sweeping panoramas stretch as far as the eye can see in all directions, offering views of the Pisgah National Forest in North Carolina, as well as views into South Carolina, Georgia and Tennessee.
-And the trek to the top is fairly spectacular, too: the trail dives through a shady, mossy, sweet-smelling forest of black balsam and rare, high-altitude plants.
+While the hike to the summit is relatively short and mostly paved, it’s a challenging, unrelenting climb to the top.
+But the views from the summit are well worth the journey: sweeping panoramas stretch as far as the eye can see in all directions, offering views of nearby peaks in the Pisgah National Forest, and far-flung views into South Carolina, Georgia, and Tennessee.
+And the hike itself is fairly spectacular, too: the trail dives through a shady, mossy, sweet-smelling forest of balsam fir and rare, high-altitude plants.

 Devil’s Courthouse, legend holds, is where a devil holds court in a cave deep within the mountain – and is also thought to be named for the summit’s face-like profile with malevolent-looking features.
-Regardless of legend, the mountain’s landscape is simply gorgeous, and the breeze carries the sweet scent of fresh air, balsam and rich forest.
-Moss, fern and rhododendron line the trail’s sides as it continues the climb to the summit.
+Regardless of legend, the mountain’s landscape is simply gorgeous, and the breeze carries the sweet scent of fresh air, balsam, and rich forest.
+Moss, fern, and rhododendron line the trail’s sides as it continues the climb to the summit.

 (Note: please follow signed instructions to stay on the trail at all times during the hike.
 The mountain’s landscape is home to rare – and fragile – plant species, some dating to the last glacial period.
 Don’t shortcut the trail or wander from the pavement… even a few steps could permanently damage this beautiful, fragile forest.)

 Views extend in sweeping panoramas, with mountains in three neighboring states visible on a clear day.
-The air is chilly, crisp, clean and breezy at the summit.
+The air is chilly, crisp, and breezy at the summit.
 Large metal plaques, mounted to the rock-walled summit outcrop, point to prominent landscape features on the far horizon.
-Birds of prey, including the peregrine falcon, soar in the thermals created by this dramatically uprising landscape.
+Birds of prey, including the peregrine falcon, soar in the thermals created by this dramatically rugged landscape.
 The summit is a great place to stop for a rest, soak in the scenic beauty and soak up some sunshine.

-Devil's Courthouse Trail: Directions & Details
+Devil's Courthouse Trail Map, Directions & Details

-Free (limited) parking is available at the Devil's Courthouse overlook at MP 422 on the Blue Ridge Parkway south of Asheville.
+Free (limited) parking is available at the Devils Courthouse overlook at MP 422 on the Blue Ridge Parkway south of Asheville.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)